Last updated on May 22nd, 2023 at 09:07 am

-Although all quince species produce flowers, they are commonly referred to as “flowering quince” by gardeners in the West.
-This is since they are planted for their blooms rather than their fruits.
-These plants have also been referred to as “Japanese quince,” and the common term “japonica” was extensively used for them in the 19th and 20th centuries.
+Although all quince species produce flowers, they are commonly called “flowering quince” by gardeners in the West.
+This is because they are planted for their blooms rather than their fruits.
+These plants have also been referred to as “Japanese quince,” The common term “japonica” was extensively used in the 19th and 20th centuries.
 The terms “japonica” and “Japanese quince” were (and still are) often used to refer to these flower blossoms, regardless of species.

 What does the Quince flower symbolize?

 The quince flower blooms before the leaves, covering the branches with dense crimson, white, or a combination of red and white petals.
 The quince flower’s meaning is seen as a sign of perseverance and the ability to cope with adversity.